Mattk70/Chirpity-Electron/README.md

 ![image](https://github.com/Mattk70/Chirpity-Electron/assets/61826357/96b0af44-3893-4288-8291-cf0f6db89a38)

 ## Key Features
-- Uses two Machine Learning models to identify audio files based on the user's needs: BirdNET and the Chirpity model
+- Uses two Machine Learning models to identify audio files based on the user's needs: BirdNET and the Nocmig model
 - Supports audio input files such as WAV, MP3, MP4/M4A, AAC, Opus, Ogg, and FLAC
 - Audio analysis can run in the background while exploring the application
 - Tailor species detection based on the season, time of day, or a custom list of species